JerryZhangZZY/DnsRelay/docs/report.md

 - Blacklist can be separate from cache so that it can be maintained more conveniently
 - Log can be clearable in case the file is very large
 - Cache size limit can be used to restrain memory usage
+- Request receiving can use a queue to deal with enormous traffic (, which is unlikely to happen on localhost but would be useful is deployed as a public remote DNS server).